vanthuan9/Encryption/Encryption/README.txt

 Experiment 1: No encryption
 1. Start a new terminal window, navigate to where .jar files are located
+//Step 2 is unnecessary if the keys have been generated
 2. input: java -jar Gen.jar APublicKey.pem APrivateKey.pem BPublicKey.pem BPrivateKey.pem
 3. input: java -jar Bob.jar APublicKey.pem BPublicKey.pem BPrivateKey.pem 2001 noCrypt
 4. Start another terminal window, navigate to .jar files